 Acute hypocalcemia may require IV calcium, depending on the rate of onset, clinical symptoms, and biochemical severity of hypocalcemia.
 Symptomatic hypocalcemia requires IV administration of calcium, with the preferred preparation being calcium gluconate.
 If the total serum calcium level corrected for albumin is <1.75 mmol/L, our advice is that IV calcium should be administered even if the patient is asymptomatic to avoid serious complications of hypocalcemia, including laryngospasm, seizures, or cardiac arrythmias.

 A bolus of IV calcium transiently elevates serum calcium for ~2 to 3 hours and a continuous infusion is required to prevent subsequent decreases in serum levels.
-Calcium gluconate is preferred to avoid local venous irritation, which can be seen with calcium chloride infusions.
+IV calcium gluconate is preferred to avoid local venous irritation, which can be seen with calcium chloride infusions.
 Electrocardiographic (ECG) monitoring is required for early detection of any cardiac arrythmias that may occur with calcium infusion.

-In the presence of acidosis the ionized calcium level is higher, as calcium ions are displaced from binding to albumin by hydrogen ions.
+In the presence of acidosis, the ionized calcium level is higher, as calcium ions are displaced from binding to albumin by hydrogen ions.
 It is important to correct serum calcium levels prior to correcting acidosis to prevent significant declines in serum calcium concentration.

 Avoid infusing sodium bicarbonate or phosphate in the same IV administration line as calcium to prevent precipitation of calcium carbonate or calcium phosphate.

 Following the administration of the initial bolus of IV calcium gluconate, a calcium infusion is initiated.
 A calcium bolus is given over 10 minutes and consists of a 1-g of calcium gluconate in 10 mL of a 10% solution or 90 mg of elemental calcium.
-Following the bolus, a calcium infusion is started, with 10 ampoules of calcium gluconate containing 900 mg of elemental calcium in 1 L of 5% glucose (dextrose) or 0.9% saline (1 mg/mL solution).
+Following the bolus, a calcium infusion is started, with 10 ampoules of calcium gluconate containing 900 mg of elemental calcium in 1 L of 5% glucose (dextrose) or normal saline.
 The infusion is started at 50 mL/h and is titrated to normal serum calcium concentration.
 To elevate serum calcium levels by 0.5 to 0.75 mmol/L, ~15 mg/kg of elemental calcium IV must be administered over 4 to 6 h.

 If the patient is able to take oral calcium supplements, these are also started at the same time as the calcium infusion.
 Oral calcium salts can be given in the form of calcium carbonate, which contains 40% elemental calcium and is easier to comply with as fewer tablets are required orally.
 Calcium citrate contains 21% elemental calcium and can be useful in the presence of proton pump inhibitors or achlorhydria, as an acidic pH is not required for absorption of calcium citrate (this is a requirement for the absorption of calcium carbonate).
 Calcium supplements are initiated in doses of 500 mg to 1000 mg taken with food bid to tid.
 Patients may require up to 9 g daily.
-Calcitriol supplementation is of great value as it replaces the deficient 1,25(OH)2D, which is also low in the absence of PTH.
-Calcitriol is started at a dose of 0.25 microg once daily or bid and gradually titrated upwards to a maximum of 2 microg daily.
+Calcitriol supplementation is of great value as it replaces the deficient 1,25(OH)2D3, which is also low in the absence of PTH.
+Calcitriol is started at a dose of 0.25 microg once daily or bid and gradually titrated upwards to a maximum of 1 microg daily.
 Calcitriol has a rapid onset of action with a peak occurring at 3 to 6 hours of administration and a half-life of 4 to 6 hours.
-Vitamin D stores must also be replenished with cholecalciferol or ergocalciferol and hypomagnesemia (see Hypomagnesemia) must be corrected.
+If calcitriol is unavailable, alfacalcidol is an alternative, but it is less potent than calcitriol (usual dose, 1-3 microg/d).
+25(OH)D stores must also be replenished with cholecalciferol or ergocalciferol and hypomagnesemia (see Hypomagnesemia) must be corrected.

 Chronic Hypocalcemia in Hypoparathyroidism